d-markey/azure_cosmosdb/README.md

 ## <a name="batch"></a>Batch Operations

-Batch operations on a container are supported via `CosmosDbContainer.prepareBatch()`.
-This method returns a `TransactionalBatch` object which will contain the individual operations to be executed.
-Operations are sent to Cosmos DB via `TransactionalBatch.execute()`.
+Batch operations on a container are supported via `CosmosDbContainer.prepare*Batch()`.
+These methods return a `Batch` object which will contain the individual operations to be executed.
+Operations are sent to Cosmos DB via `Batch.execute()`.

-Batch operations can be executed atomically where all operations succeed or all fail; this is controlled by the `isAtomic` parameter.
-By default, transactions are not atomic and can be configured to be "fault-tolerant" and continue executing after an error occured; this behavior is controlled by the `continueOnError` parameter.

-Please note that operations in a `TransactionalBatch` must target documents sharing the same partition key.
+`CosmosDbContainer.prepareBatch()` creates a `TransactionalBatch` instance where changes are applied and persisted one after the other.
+The behavior can be customised with the `continueOnError` flag.
+If an error occurs and `continueOnError` is `false`, processing is stopped and all subsequent operations will also fail with `statusCode` = `HttpStatusCode.failedDependency`.
+But if `continueOnError` is `true`, the subsequent operations will be executed anyway (and might eventually fail individually).
+Please note that operations in a `TransactionalBatch` must target documents in a single partition key.
 A `PartitionKeyException` will be thrown when calling `TransactionalBatch.execute()` if this is not the case.

+Batch operations can be executed atomically where all operations succeed or all fail; to create an atomic batch, call `CosmosDbContainer.prepareAtomicBatch()`.
+Atomic batches have their `continueOnError` flag forced to `false`.
+If an error occurs, the unsuccessfull operation will report its own status code and all other operations will fail with `statusCode` = `HttpStatusCode.failedDependency`.

 For instance: